With Sellotape and knives – mondegreens in all their glory

 Did you know that if you have ever misheard a song, poem or TV commercial, there’s a name for your mistake?
 The mishearing or misinterpretation of a phrase or lyric is known as a mondegreen.

-Mondegreen is a strange word isn’t it?
-It sounds like a nonsensical made-up word and that’s because it is.
+Mondegreen is a strange word, isn’t it?
+It sounds like a nonsensical made-up word, and that’s because it is.
 The term was coined by author Sylvia Wright in 1954 when writing about her own childhood.
-She recalled the day when her mother had read from the Scottish ballad “The Bonny Earl of Murray” which features the line “layd him on the green“.
+She recalled the day when her mother had read from the Scottish ballad “The Bonny Earl of Murray”, which features the line “layd him on the green“.
 Sylvia misheard this as “Lady mondegreen”.
-Her name for aural malapropisms has stuck.
+Nevertheless, her name for aural malapropisms has stuck.

 What causes mondegreens?

 Mondegreens can also be the result of what is known as confirmation bias.
-Songs and poems often feature unusual vocabulary or phrases which we may not have heard before.
+For example, songs and poems often feature unusual vocabulary or phrases which we may not have heard before.
 Our minds can’t process these words because they are outside of our usual experience and don’t make any sense to us.